Explore the possibilities...

 NCPL Remains in Phase 4.5 of COVID-19 Response

 The Newton County Public Library will remain on Phase 4.5 of its phased reopening plan.
 Lake Village, Morocco and Roselawn Libraries will be open regular hours.

-“This phase of reopening does not permit groups or organizations to use our community rooms, and our study rooms are still closed” stated Library Director Mary K. Emmrich.
+“This phase of reopening does not permit groups or organizations to use our community rooms, but our study rooms are open” stated Library Director Mary K. Emmrich.